SXNPYN/CoBreeder_for_GhostWolves/README.md

 The aim of this project is to adapt and extend this tool to improve its suitability for breeding coyotes with red wolf ancestry.
 This requires multi-objective optimisation, minimising genetic relatedness and maximising the number of ghost alleles in each pairing.
-Additional functionality that may aid conservationists with their tasks has also been implemented, such as the ability to exclude individuals and specify disallow pairings without permanently editing the data.
-There is also an optional priority calculation system.
+Additional functionality that could aid conservationists has also been implemented, such as the ability to exclude individuals and specify disallowed pairings without editing the original data.
+There is also the option to calculate the priority of individuals based on the characteristics of the dataset.

-This initial adaptation focuses on assigning coyote pairings; however coyotes tend to live in packs with a single breeding pair in the wild.
-Future versions of this tool should take that into account, as well as improve accessibility for users who may find the current command line system confusing.
+This initial adaptation focuses on assigning coyote pairings, however coyotes tend to live in larger packs with a single breeding pair in the wild.
+Future versions of this tool should take this into account, as well as improve accessibility for users who may find the current command line system confusing.

 ## Command Line Arguments